 Through my telehealth private practice, PAT can be added to existing treatments or tried on its own.

-Psychotherapy may be the missing component for treatment-resistant depression in some cases.
-Many problems you face may not be fixable by changing brain chemicals alone.
-While biologically based treatments can be life-saving, they often fall short.
-They may improve treatment-resistant depression in the short term, but rarely provide a clear pathway toward lasting recovery or a new roadmap for how to live life.
+Psychotherapy may be the missing component for "treatment-resistant depression" in some cases.
+While biologically-based treatments can be life-saving, they often fall short.
+They may improve your mood in the short term, but rarely provide a clear pathway toward lasting recovery or a roadmap for how to live your life.

-Many existing treatments do a mediocre job at helping people change a core symptom of depression called anhedonia.
-Anhedonia is the inability to experience joy or pleasure, which can occur among people with depression and other psychiatric disorders.
-It is thought to originate from the brain circuits critical for helping motivate us to pursue pleasure and reward in our lives.
+Many existing treatments do a mediocre job of changing a core symptom of depression called "anhedonia."
+Anhedonia is the inability to experience joy or pleasure.
+It is thought to originate from the brain circuits responsible for motivation and feeling the excitement in our lives.

 Not everyone with depression experiences anhedonia.
-But when it takes hold, it can be a sign of a more serious depression.
-The world begins to lose its spark of excitement.
+When it takes hold, it can be a sign of a more serious depressive episode.
 Metaphorically, the color drains from your experiences—everything feels black and white.
-This isn't only a mood state; it's a reinforcing behavioral cycle.
+This can lead to a reinforcing behavioral cycle.
 When life no longer feels rewarding, your drive to strive starts to fade away.
-People then fall out of practice creating space for happiness, which fuels a defeatist mentality.
+Then, you can fall out of practice creating space for happiness.

 Even traditional psychotherapies often miss the mark on anhedonia.
-General "talk therapy" and standard cognitive behavioral therapies (CBT) usually focus on negative emotions (e.g., anger, distress, anxiety) and the thought patterns driving those emotions.
+Typical "talk therapy" usually focuses on negative emotions (e.g., anger, distress, anxiety).
 However, patients with anhedonic depression can be left in the dark about what to do with their lingering sadness and lack of motivation.

-There is an exciting resurgence in “behavioral activation” psychotherapies, which are focused less on changing negative thoughts and more on cultivating joy and pleasure.
+There is an exciting resurgence in “behavioral activation” psychotherapies, which are focused less on changing negative emotions and more on cultivating joy.
 One of the most prominent examples is called Positive Affect Treatment (PAT).

 PAT takes the mystery out of happiness.
-Researchers have known for a long time that encouraging people to do rewarding activities can combat depression.
-But older approaches often relied on an invalidating "just do it" message.
-People with depression need a more practical and applied framework to help with the unique hurdles that come with depression.
-PAT works differently:
+It gives people with depression a more practical and applied framework for the unique hurdles that come with anhedonia:

 It’s not about brute force behavior change: It’s more similar to rekindling a fire or tending a garden.